irbujam/ss_log_event_monitor/README.md

 **Key features:**
-  - monitoring support for multi component (remote or local) nodes, farmer and cluster set-up, using prometheus metrics endpoints
+  - monitoring support for multi component (remote or local) nodes, farmer and (optional) cluster set-up, using prometheus metrics endpoints
   - Monitor script can run independently on a pc separate from cluster/farms/nodes hosted pc
   - multi OS (Windows and Linux) support for running the monitoring tool
   - Web service enabled to view stats using a web browser on phone/ pc or as a second screen to legacy monitor console display